 MED: Talent applies matrix solution.
 TEXT: temperature = 30°C, flow rate = 0.2 mL/min, number of passes = 8, direction = CC, and nozzle distance = 40 mm

-To use phosphorus red as calibrant, add 1 microliter of phosphorus red to spot on slide [1-TXT].
-To use the peptide mixture as calibrant, mix it with matrix in XX at a 1:1 ratio to aid ionization, and add it to XX [2].
-Spray the solution to the slide [3], and wait for calibrant to dry before Imaging mass spectrometry data acquisition [4].
+To use phosphorus red as calibrant, add 1 microliter of phosphorus red to clear spot on slide [1-TXT].
+To use the peptide mixture as calibrant, mix it with matrix in a 1:1 ratio to aid ionization, and spot onto the slide [2]. and wait for calibrant to dry before Imaging mass spectrometry data acquisition 3].

 Authors: How much peptide mixture do you add?
+0.5 to 1 uL of a premixed standard.
 Where do you mix it with matrix?
+On parafilm.
 Do you add phosphorus red before spraying or after spraying?
+After

 MED: Talent adds phosphorus red.
 TEXT: Phosphorus Red for targets <500 Da, peptide mixture for targets <5000 Da

-MED: Talent mixes peptide mixture with matrix and adds to the sprayer.
+MED: Talent mixes peptide mixture with matrix and adds to the slide.

 MED: Talent performs the spray.